samorogu/notes/masteringReact/README.md

 React is only a frontend framework so it doesn't deals with routing so we will install: `npm i react-router-dom@4.3.1`.

 Now to add routing we will need to import it in index.js with the snipet:`import {BrowserRouter} from rrd+enter`-> `import {BrowserRouter} from 'react-router-dom';`

+Next we need to resolve the problem that the route isnt rendering